danielgraycode/scammertools/README.md

 Some of the scripts will require you to exit from task manager, that can be found under something like wscript.exe

 # IMPORTANT!!!
-The password fro system lock is iadmitiamascammer  - Feel free to change by editing the file in any text editor.
+The password for system lock is iadmitiamascammer  - Feel free to change by editing the file in any text editor.